 - Traffic Control Plan for events in right-of-way

-2. OSE staff will review your application and assign you an OSE point of contact (POC) who will support you through the process and answer your questions.
-While you will be able to email and call your OSE POC, most communication and application management will take place through OSE's online application system.
+2. OSE staff will review your application and assign you an OSE Event Permitting Specialist (EPS) who will support you through the process and answer your questions.
+While you will be able to email and call your OSE EPS, most communication and application management will take place through OSE's online application system.

 3. Based on the information provided in your application, various City requirements that apply to your specific event will be identified.
 Some of those requirements can be fulfilled by uploading documents in OSE’s online application system.
 Others will require you to apply with other City Departments directly.
 In those cases, the OSE application will provide you the link that the particular Departments website.